Familiarise yourself with Lindfield's defibrillator units

 An estimated 60,000 people each year in the UK have an out-of-hospital cardiac arrest and, sadly, less than 10% of those people will survive.
 Yet if a bystander is able to start CPR, they could double a person’s chances of survival.

-Some of these units are available 24/7 (marked OUTSIDE) as they are installed outside of any locked or restricted area.
-The defib on the wall at Potential Personal Training on Lindfield Business Park, while it is inside, the gym is open long hours, so is available from early until at least 9pm every day.
+Some of the units shown here are available 24/7 (marked OUTSIDE) as they are installed outside of any locked or restricted area.
+The defib on the wall at Potential Personal Training on Lindfield Business Park, while it is inside, as the gym is open long hours, is available from early until at least 9pm every day.